 It was looking quite impressive after all the effort.
 At least I can say that baking soda and vinegar really work to remove dirt and other stains.

-Between gathering ingredients and getting down to business on that area it took me 20 minutes.
+Between gathering ingredients and getting down to business in that area it took me 20 minutes.
 After I was finished it looked really good except for a rust stain that seems impossible to remove.
-I tried coca cola, salt, vinegar, and dish soap.
+I tried Coca-Cola, salt, vinegar, and dish soap.
 None of these worked so I will be testing some other methods on it.